allenai/S2AND/README.md

 ```

 ## Configuration
-Please place a config file at `data/path_config.json`.
+Modify the config file at `data/path_config.json`.
 This file should look like this
 ```
 {
-    "main_data_dir": "wherever you downloaded the data to", "internal_data_dir": "ignore this one"
+    "main_data_dir": "absolute path to wherever you downloaded the data to", "internal_data_dir": "ignore this one unless you work at AI2" }
-}
 ```
 As the dummy file says, `main_data_dir` should be set to the location of wherever you downloaded the data to, and